Red Meat (comic strip): Author

 Max Cannon was born into a U.S. Air Force family (his father being a B-52 bomber pilot) on 16 July 1962 in Hunstanton, England, and spent his early years in England and Italy, before moving to Tucson, Arizona in 1977.
 He attended the University of Arizona, majoring in fine arts.
 Lambiek's Comiclopedia states that Cannon was born in England, but the Tucson Weekly described him as a "native Tucsonan".

-Cannon is also creator of the eight-episode Comedy Central animated web show Shadow Rock,which was based on the Red Meat strip.
-He also contributed to Marvel's Strange Tales #2 & #3, writing stories with Spider-Man and the Fantastic Four, respectively.
+Cannon also contributed to the second and third issues of Strange Tales, writing stories with Spider-Man and the Fantastic Four, respectively.
 In a 2009 interview, Cannon said that he taught college animation and was working on two screenplays and doing some preliminary writing on a graphic novel.
-From 2008 to 2014 Canon worked as an instructor at the Southwest University of Visual Arts, and from 2014 to 2016 he worked as an adjunct instructor at The Art Institute of Tucson.
+From 2008 to 2014, Cannon worked as an instructor at the Southwest University of Visual Arts, and from 2014 to 2016 he worked as an adjunct instructor at The Art Institute of Tucson.
 He has also been a hospital worker, and reported on his experiences during the COVID-19 pandemic.